sadoway7/cclist-a/code-review-notes.md

 # Code Review Notes - Backend UI Refinements
+there are old notes - but task was incomplete - please review and update - remove this line after updated -
 ## Prioritized Action Plan (Importance and Implementation Order)

 1.  **Security Fixes (Nonces):**